seamusdemora/seamusdemora.github.io/LinuxOnLate2011.md

 ### II. `rEFInd` Adjustments

 There are several adjustments that can be made to `rEFInd` to *personalize* it, and make it resistant to `boot coups`.
 These are mostly covered on the [`rEFInd` website](http://www.rodsbooks.com/refind/), and will be covered here once they've been tried.

+## Ruminations and Rumors:

+*Note: I'm adding this nonsensically-named section here because I can't think of anywhere else to put it now.*

+I have a fairly extensive collection of Apple computers (MBP & iMac), and I would like to install Linux on all of them.
+However, it appears there are some major obstacles in the way - all in the form of Apple proprietary software.
+Two examples are Apple's SSD technology ([NVMe](https://en.wikipedia.org/wiki/NVM_Express)), and the "T2 chip".
+Specifically:

+* There is no driver available for the proprietary SSD hardware used in most Macs since about 2015.
+* The T2 chip was designed by Apple to take control of your computer away from you, and put that control in Apple's hands.
+Shocking?
+Well yes, of course it is.
+But true nevertheless: T2 will not allow you to install another OS on your Mac.

+I [read here](https://www.phoronix.com/scan.php?page=news_item&px=MacBook-Finally-Linux-SSD-RW) recently of a [project to develop an open-source driver for Apple's proprietary SSD](https://github.com/Dunedan/mbp-2016-linux).
+This is all I have for now.
+I'm keeping my eye on this GitHub project, and hoping for great things from Dunedan.

+And I should be honest...
+I'm *coming out* : I've concluded that Apple now sucks.